At a Glance

 ✨Demonstrate Your Analytical Mindset

 Since excellent communication is key for this role, practice articulating your thoughts clearly.
-Be ready to explain technical concepts in a way that non-technical stakeholders can understand.
+Be concise and ensure you can explain technical concepts in a way that non-technical stakeholders can understand.